EdenWoo/ngx-altertify/projects/ngx-alertify/README.md

 This lib support Angular6+ only

-it is built on top of a wrapper of alertify.js.
+it is a wrapper of alertify.js.

 ## Install